Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 DCF and SilNylon, as above, are very similar in many regards, so what are the differences between Dyneema Composite Fabric and SilNylon, and what makes me choose one over the other?

-As covered above, DCF is the “gold standard” for most thru-hikers due to many things, among them the ease of drying and the incredibly lightweight, many come in a sub-one pound, tents that matter over 2000+ miles.
+As covered above, DCF is the “gold standard” for most thru-hikers due to many things, among them the ease of drying and the incredibly lightweight; many come in sub-one pound tents that matter over 2000+ miles.

 What Material Is Right For You?

-Finding what will work for your needs comes down to a few specific needs which for most focus on your budget, the seasons, the expected weather, and UV exposure as these all will matter over the 4-6 month trek.
+Finding what will work for your needs comes down to a few specific needs that focus on your budget, the seasons, the expected weather, and UV exposure as these all will matter over the 4-6 month trek.

 Budget

-As expected budget will always play a role in what is the right material for you, a PU-coated tent is much cheaper than a silicone-coated one and both are cheaper than a DCF tent.
+As expected, budget will always play a role in what is the suitable material for you.
+A PU-coated tent is much cheaper than a silicone-coated one and both are cheaper than a DCF tent.

-In the end, you need to think about the budget as it is a place where you can drop some of the largest weight from your pack, when pounds matter you want to drop all the pounds you can.
+In the end, you need to consider the budget as it is where you can drop some of the most significant weight from your pack; when pounds matter you want to drop all the pounds you can.

 Seasonality

-If you are hiking in the spring, summer, fall, or winter you will want a different tent, for the colder months, a PU-coated or silicone-coated is best as it won’t let the cold air in but also can breathe to help with condensation.
+You will want a different tent if you are hiking in the spring, summer, fall, or winter.
+For the colder months, a PU-coated or silicone-coated is best as it won’t let the cold air in but also can breathe to help with condensation.

 Weather Expectations

-Each material does better in different circumstances, if you are going to be in the sun and baking then you want a tent that can take the harsh UV exposure.
+Each material does better in different circumstances.
+If you will be in the sun and baking, then you want a tent that can take the harsh UV exposure.

-Spending time considering these little nuanced things will help you make a better decision on what tent you need to bring with you.
+Spending time considering these little nuanced things will help you better decide what tent you need to bring with you.

-If you are planning or expecting deep cold and snow, then you may want a look at a more solid tent, possibly a Dyneema Composite Fabric tent as the thicker material can hold up to the snow weight.
+If you are planning or expecting deep cold and snow, you may want to look at a more solid tent, possibly a Dyneema Composite Fabric tent as the thicker material can hold up to the snow weight.

-If you will be hiking out in extreme heat then you may want to go for a tent that is made out of polyester or nylon as they will better breathe and ensure plenty of air flow and venting to stay cooler.
+If you will be hiking out in extreme heat, you may want to go for a tent made of polyester or nylon as they will better breathe and ensure plenty of airflow and venting to stay cooler.

 UV Breakdown

-This is really down to the fabric breaking down due to overall sun exposure, like my white SilNylon tent that is slowly yellowing from exposure, this should matter little to a thru-hiker in general as the tent will not be pitched many full days in the beating sun.
+This is down to the fabric breaking down due to overall sun exposure.
+Like my white Sil-Nylon tent slowly yellowing from exposure, this should matter little to a thru-hiker as the tent will not be pitched many full days in the beating sun.

 So as long as you limit the number of solid days where your tent is fully exposed you shouldn’t see any issues.
-This is more due to Silnylon and Silpoly, DCF doesn’t have any known issues with UV or prolonged exposure.
+Due to Silnylon and Silpoly, DCF has no known issues with UV or prolonged exposure.

 Final Thoughts on Choosing a Tent Material

-Thru-hiking tents are made out of a variety of materials, each with its own pros and cons.
-You should know what you need your tent to do for you before making the decision on what material is best suited for what circumstance.
+Thru-hiking tents are made out of a variety of materials, each with its pros and cons.
+You should know what you need your tent to do before deciding on what material is best suited for what circumstance.

-For example, if you want something that will be in extreme heat then nylon or polyester may work better than silicone-coated fabric which does not breathe as well when it comes to moisture retention.
+For example, if you want something in extreme heat, then nylon or polyester may work better than silicone-coated fabric which does not breathe as well regarding moisture retention.